Aston Martin DB7 Vantage V12 For Sale

 Best of all, because the sub is attached to the rear of the tank and not the boot floor the cover still lifts out to get access to the boot “basement”.

-As I bolted through the speaker enclosure (Rockford Fosgate P3S-1X10) I had to add extra bracing to prevent the cabinet being distorted/damage when the bolts/studs are tightened.
-This extra bracing working against the tension in the bolts greatly increases the enclosure's rigidity - improving its performance above standard.
-Bonus!
+As I bolted through the speaker enclosure I had to add extra bracing to prevent the cabinet being distorted/damaged when the bolts/studs were tightened.
+This extra bracing working against the tension in the bolts greatly increases the enclosure's rigidity - greatly improving its sound performance over a standard unit.

 The difference in sound quality is incredible with wonderful rich (but not